 Cancer of the womb (uterus) is a common cancer that affects the female reproductive system.
 It is also called uterine cancer and endometrial cancer.

 Uterine cancer incidence is linked to age, with the vast majority (93%) of uterine cancer cases diagnosed in women aged 50 years and over.
-In addition to age, the risk of developing uterine cancer is also 2–3 times higher in overweight and obese women, with around 34% of cases of uterine cancer in the UK in 2010 linked to excess body weight.

 Download the rich picture on people living with cancer of the uterus [PDF].